 Cristina L.H.
-Traina is Professor and Chair of Religious Studies at Northwestern University in Evanston, Illinois, where she teaches Christian theology and ethics.
-A PhD graduate of at the University of Chicago Divinity School, she writes and speaks on many topics in ethics, including sexuality, immigration, child work, and abortion.
-She is a long-time member of the St. Nicholas Gay and Lesbian Family and Friends ministry in Evanston.
+Traina is Avery Cardinal Dulles, S.J.
+Chair of Catholic Theology at Fordham University in Bronx, New York, where she teaches Christian theology and ethics.
+A PhD graduate of the University of Chicago Divinity School, she writes and speaks on many topics in ethics, including sexuality, immigration, child work, and abortion.

 Entries by Cristina Traina

 If some bishops get their way to be allowed to discriminate against LGBTQ foster and adoptive parents, it would erode the firewall intended to prevent religious institutions from controlling government, and vice versa.

 Imagine that you were able to meet with the United States Conference of Catholic Bishops…

 Isn’t public opinion on LGBTQ people improving?
 The complicated answer holds some surprising lessons for…